 Azure Service Fabric is termed as a stage for distributed systems that eases the work of deploying, packaging, and managing reliable and scalable microservices.
 It also handles noteworthy problems related to the development of cloud applications.

 Service Fabric Cluster can be described as a shared pool of machines.
 These clusters can have thousands of machines and can expand their areas globally.

 Application instance in Azure Service Fabric can be run as a separate process even though they are on the same Fabric Service node.
-One can have as many as application instances of any type as they want in a cluster.
-Each application instance will have a specific name in a cluster and independently managed and versioned from rest application instances of same or different type.
+One can have as many application instances of any type as they want in a cluster.
+Each application instance will have a specific name in a cluster and independently managed and versioned from the rest application instances of the same or different type.
 Moreover, resources and security isolation can be defined by them.

-Service instance can be defined as code which instantiated for each service type.
+The service instance can be defined as code which instantiated for each service type.
 Every service instance is associated with a specific application instance and will have a unique name.

-MicroService applications are formed of scalable, compact, stand-alone and customer focused services, which converse with each other using standard protocols and well-defined interfaces.
+MicroService applications are formed of scalable, compact, stand-alone, and customer-focused services, which converse with each other using standard protocols and well-defined interfaces.

 Below are two types of MicroServices:

 1. Stateless Microservices – they don’t continue to keep an inconsistent state outside of any request and its response from the service.
-For example, Azure Cloud Services worker roles, web proxies etc.
+For example, Azure Cloud Services worker roles, web proxies, etc.

 2. Stateful Microservices – They continue to keep an inconsistent state beyond the request and its response from the service.
-For example, Shopping carts, queues etc.
+For example, Shopping carts, queues, etc.